 We sometimes recommend sessions to help with parenting strategies as the most effective way of providing treatment.
 This could either be as the sole method, to complement individual sessions with your child, or to help you first create the most conducive environment before we move on to working directly with your child.
 So based on our clinical understanding, this second appointment will either involve us meeting your child for the first time or a further parent only appointment.

-Either way, at the end of the assessment we aim to provide you with a summary of the problem, the approach we feel will be most helpful, what it is likely to involve and whether it will be important to involve another kind of therapist or healthcare professional.
+Either way, at the end of the assessment we aim to provide you with a summary of the problem, the approach we feel will be most helpful, what it is likely to involve and whether on rare occasions it will be important to involve another kind of therapist or healthcare professional.

 Sometimes we may need to go away and reflect further on what you have told us, or seek further information before making our recommendations.
 We value gaining a thorough understanding about the issues, so that we can create a careful approach, tailored to your child and family’s needs.

-On rare occasions, we will suggest that a different therapy is needed and will make recommendations to you of alternative next steps or clinicians.
-However, we are able to help directly the vast majority of children and families who come to see us.
+Very occasionally, we may suggest that a different therapy is needed and will make recommendations to you of alternative next steps or clinicians.
+However, we are nearly always able to directly help everyone who come to see us.

 We tend to work collaboratively with parents to come up with ideas which will result in positive changes, based on our psychology expertise and your expertise about your child.
 Due to their developmental stage the younger the child, the more actively involved parents need to be in therapy.
 With very young children, in some sense, the parents are the main ‘therapists’ – because you are the ones who are with your child most of the time and are going to implement whatever strategies we come up with.
 Issues around managing challenging behaviours and changing relationship interactions with your child are only usually possible to effectively address through a core parent or family intervention.